JoyMonteiro/bharatsim-tutorial/source/setup.rst

   Let's open the Project.
 The following steps are assuming the source code directory is named ``BharatSim``.

 * Go to File --> Open Folder, and select the ``BharatSim`` folder.
 When prompted by VSCode, click on **Import Build**.
+This uses an open source tool called sbt to compile and test Scala projects.

   * If you miss it somehow, go to View --> Command Palette [or press ``CTRL+SHIFT+P``] and search for "Import build".
 Click on "Metals: Import build" and sit back for a while as VSCode goes through the project structure and builds the project.
 If you are unable to find such an option, make sure you installed the Metals extension.
 Restart VSCode if needed.

+    .. error:: If there is an error notification during the import build process, click on the "more information" option.
+A new tab will open called Metal Doctor and it will display the source of the error.
+If the error is in Debugging, then the warning can be ignored and set up process can be carried on.

 * Now, we **run the SIR Model**.
 SIR is a simple compartmental model to analyze epidemics, where a person can be either Susceptible (S), Infected (I) or Recovered (R).
 We will see SIR Model in detail in the Epidemiology section.

   * In VSCode, on the left is the project directory structure and tree.
 Navigate to ``BharatSim/src/main/scala/com/bharatsim/examples/epidemiology/sir`` and open the ``Main.scala`` file.
   * There will again be a ``run | debug`` above the line containing ``object Main``.
 Click on ``run``.

     .. error:: If it gives an error like ``Ingestion Failed : java.nio.file.NoSuchFileException: citizen10k.csv``, make sure there is a file named ``citizen10k.csv`` inside the BharatSim folder.
 If it is not present, it might have been mistakenly deleted or misplaced.
 Get the source code again in that case.
+If the problem persists, then copy the ``citizen.csv`` and place it in the main folder ``BharatSim``.

   * Wait till the program finishes running.
 At the end, it should look like this: